RSDKModding/RSDK-Modding-Wiki/docs/Games/SonicOrigins/Documentation/NotifyCallback.md

     ``` title="Examples"
     CallNativeFunction2(NotifyCallback, NOTIFY_TOUCH_SIGNPOST, 0)
-    CallNativeFunction4(NotifyCallback, NOTIFY_SPECIAL_RETRY, 1, 3, 0)
+    CallNativeFunction4(NotifyCallback, NOTIFY_SPECIAL_RETRY, 1, 3, 0x03)
     ```

     !!! note
         The names of each callback are not defined by the engine itself.
-Instead, Sonic Team elected to define them and their corresponding IDs as global variables in Sonic 1 and 2's GameConfigs.
+Instead, the names and their corresponding IDs are defined as global variables in Sonic 1 and 2's GameConfigs.

 === "v5"